 The morning after

-- Check out the view of Toronto from the SkyTerrace observation area of CN Tower, which holds the Guinness World Record for the “World’s highest external walk on a building”.
+- Check out the view of Toronto from the SkyTerrace observation area of CN Tower, which holds the Guinness World Record for the “World’s highest external walk on a building”, or combine a trip to CN Tower with a relaxing Toronto harbour cruise.

 - Visit the Art Gallery of Ontario and Hockey Hall of Fame.